Probing Neutrino Hierarchy and Chirality via Wakes

 Recently, it was shown that a bulk relative velocity field between neutrinos and cold dark matter (CDM) exists, with coherent flows over several Mpc \cite{Zhu:2013}.
-As neutrinos flow over dark matter halos, they are gravitationally focused into a {\it wake}.
-This downstream excess could then be observed through gravitational lensing.
+This produces a cross-correlation dipole between CDM and neutrinos on large scales.
+While on nonlinear scales, as neutrinos flow over dark matter halos, they are gravitationally focused into a wake.
+This downstream excess can be observed through gravitational lensing.
 This wake is unique to neutrinos as the CDM-baryon relative velocity is far too small to mimic the effect.
 The full three-dimensional relative velocity field can be computed from the galaxy density field using linear perturbation theory with good accuracy.
-By exploiting the asymmetry of relative velocity, the neutrino wakes can be isolated and used to determine the neutrino masses.
+By exploiting the asymmetry of the relative velocity, the neutrino wakes can be isolated and used to determine the neutrino masses.